Do you want to know how to increase your metabolism?

 Having said all of that, we’re still only talking about a component of your metabolic rate that accounts for around 10% of the total calories you burn a day.

-So, unless you’re going from eating very little protein to eating this optimal amount of protein, it’s not likely to have a hugely significant effect on your metabolism.
+So, unless you’re going from eating hardly any protein to eating this optimal amount of protein, it’s not likely to have a hugely significant effect on your metabolism.

-It will certainly help, of course, but it may not help quite as much as some people think/wish it would.
+It will certainly help, of course, but it may not help quite as much as some people think.

 4. Increase Exercise Activity